Losartan Recalled: List of Recalled Sartan Drugs Continues to Grow

 NDEA is a probable human carcinogen and can cause:

-If you or a loved one contracted liver, kidney, stomach, colorectal, or intestinal cancer after taking Losartan, contact GoldenbergLaw.
+If you or a loved one contracted liver cancer, stomach cancer, colorectal cancer, intestinal cancer, esophageal cancer, prostate cancer, pancreatic cancer, non-hodgkin’s lymphoma, leukemia, or multiple myeloma after taking Losartan, contact GoldenbergLaw.
 Leave the sleepless nights to us.